dtsuper3/dtsuper3/README.md

 ### Glad to see you here! &nbsp;

 I am a Software Engineer.
-I like watching movies, web series and anime.
+I like exploring new technologies.

-As a software engineer, I enjoy using my obsessive attention to detail, my unequivocal love for making things that change the world.
+As a software engineer, I enjoy using my obsessive attention to detail and my unequivocal love for making things that change the world.
 That's why I like to make things that make a difference.

 <img align="right" alt="GIF" src="https://github.com/dtsuper3/dtsuper3/blob/main/anime.gif?raw=true" width="480" height="320" />